dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 - How is your character's personality like?
 Are they serious, witty, cold, or emotional?
 - Do they care about good and evil, or are they more of a grey character?
-- Do you want to play them as someone who casts spells?
+- Are they someone who casts spells?
 A traditional sword and board warrior?
 Or both?
 - What role in the party should they fulfil?
 Do you want to play a heroic defender who protects others?
 A skirmisher assassin who lurks in the shadows?
 A versatile spellcaster who supports their team?
 - Which is more important to you, combat or roleplay?
 Both?
   - Does having an optimized character matter to you?